 Austrian Sign Language

-[hun] Vienna, Lower Austria, Styria, Burgenland.
+[hun] Burgenland, Lower Austria, Styria, and Vienna states.
 25,900 in Austria (2001 census).
+Ethnic population: 60,000 (Laakso 2013).
 Status: 4 (Educational).
-Statutory language of provincial identity in 7 districts in Burgenland (1976, Ethnic Groups Act, No. 396, Articles 13–15).
+Statutory language of provincial identity in 7 districts in Burgenland (1976, Ethnic Groups Act, Articles 13–15).
 Alternate Names: Magyar Dialects: Oberwart.
 Classification: Uralic

 [rmo] 4,350 in Austria (2001 census).
 Status: 2 (Provincial).
 Statutory language of national identity (1993, Federal Act of 16 December).
 Alternate Names: Rommanes, Sinte, Sinti Classification: Indo-European, Indo-Iranian, Indo-Aryan, Central zone, Romani, Northern Comments: Christian.

 [slv] Carinthia and Styria states.
 18,000 in Austria (2001 census).
 Status: 5 (Dispersed).
 Statutory language of provincial identity in South Carinthia (1955, Treaty of Vienna).
 Alternate Names: Slovenian, “Windisch” (pej.)
 Classification: Indo-European, Balto-Slavic, Slavic, South, Western Comments: Most do not consider themselves Slovenians, but Carinthians, belonging to the German culture.
 Separated by the Karawanken Mountains from the larger group of Slovenes in Slovenia.
 Formerly called “Windisch” pejoratively, an archaic form of Slovene, heavily influenced by German.
 Some use dialects, but others losing dialect knowledge.
 Many hear standard Slovene in church.